-Tom LaFaille, Director of International Trade Policy with Wine Institute, works with U.S. Tax and Trade Bureau, Office of the U.S. Trade Representative and USDA Foreign Agricultural Service officials and international industry organizations to reduce trade barriers and open export markets for Wine Institute’s California wineries.
+Tom LaFaille, Vice President and International Trade Counsel with Wine Institute, works with the U.S. Tax and Trade Bureau, Office of the U.S. Trade Representative, USDA Foreign Agricultural Service and U.S. Commerce Department officials and international industry organizations to reduce trade barriers and open export markets for U.S. wineries.

-Sam Luo is Associate Director, Liquor Industry, with Nielsen Company in Shanghai, China.
-He leads business with liquor clients with the goal of providing better understanding and insights of Chinese market and the consumers.
-He has over 16 years of marketing experience with major multinational companies.
+Sam Luo is Associate Director, Liquor Industry, with Nielsen Company.
+Based in Shanghai, China, he leads businesses with liquor clients with the goal of providing better understanding and insight of the Chinese market and its consumers.
+He has over 17 years of marketing experience with major multinational companies.

-Michael T. McCune, Director of Global Advisory Services at Iconoculture, oversees the firm’s ChinaFocus Program, an immersion experience that takes executives to China and exposes them to factors impacting the evolution of China’s consumers.
+Michael T. McCune, Director of Global Advisory Services at Iconoculture, is a retail/consumer marketing consultant with deep knowledge of the Chinese marketplace.
+He oversees the firm’s ChinaFocus Program, an immersion experience that takes executives to China and exposes them to factors impacting the evolution of China’s consumers.

 This seminar is approved for the following credits